kierenhamilton/MSc_project/laboratories/zpd_enhanced_script.typ

     ]
   ]
 ]
-This file shows how enums can  be defined and used in place of logic, which is useful for debugging inside of the waveform viewer.
+This file shows how enumerated logic can  be defined and used in place of logic, which is useful for debugging inside of the waveform viewer.
 #align(center)[
   #box(stroke: black, width: 100%,  inset: 4pt, radius: 4pt)[
-    #underline([case-example.sv -- This details the ])\
+    #underline([case-example_test.sv])\
     #align(left)[
       ```systemverilog
 typedef enum logic [2:0] { // enumeration links names to numbers for convenience